acrucetta/ankify/README.md

 Q: What is the purpose of the run-time system in MapReduce?;
 A: The purpose of the run-time system in MapReduce is to take care of the details of partitioning the input data, scheduling the program’s execution across a set of machines, handling machine failures, and managing the required inter-machine communication.
 ```

-## Note

-It is important to provide a valid PDF file as input to Ankify.
-The tool does not currently handle invalid or corrupted PDF files.